 Day 4 – Side Trip

-There is more to see in San Francisco than you can do in 3 days, but if you only have 4 days I would take some time to see a bit of the rest of the San Francisco Area.
+There is more to see in San Francisco than you can do in 3 days, but if you only have 4 days, I would recommend taking some time to explore a bit of the rest of the San Francisco Area.

-You can get to Yosemite National Park and back in a day, but I would recommend not trying to add Yosemite to this quick trip unless you think you won’t get back to California.
+You can visit Yosemite National Park and return in a day, but I would recommend avoiding adding Yosemite to this quick trip unless you’re certain you won’t be able to return to California.

-If you are a wine lover, you can easily add on a day at vineyards in Napa or Sonoma.
+If you are a wine lover, you can easily add on a day at the vineyards in Napa or Sonoma.
 You will either want to take a day tour, take the wine train, or rent a car to get to that area north of the city.
-Sonoma is a bit over an hour from San Francisco.
+Sonoma is approximately an hour and a half from San Francisco.

-You can also do a day trip down to the beautiful Monterey Penninsula but that will be about a 2 to 2.5 hour drive each way.
+You can also do a day trip down to the beautiful Monterey Peninsula, but that will be about a 2 to 2.5-hour drive each way.

 San Francisco CityPASS / Go San Francisco Pass

-If you plan to do at a few of the attractions below then a San Francisco CityPASS might be a good option to save you money.
+If you plan to visit a few of the attractions below, then a San Francisco CityPASS might be a good option to save you money.

-• Choice Ticket: Choose between Aquarium of the Bay OR The Walt Disney Family Museum
+- Choice Ticket: Choose between the Aquarium of the Bay OR The Walt Disney Family Museum

-• Choice Ticket: Choose between Exploratorium OR San Francisco Zoo & Gardens
+Choice Ticket: Choose between the Exploratorium OR the San Francisco Zoo & Gardens

-Another good option is the Go San Francisco All-Inclusive Pass with 25+ Attractions and Tours.
-You can get this pass in durations or 1, 2, 3, or 5 days.
-This pass includes a Hop on Hop Off Bus and admissions to the California Academy of Science, Madame Tussauds, The San Francisco Dungeon, the Exploritorium, a cruise, The Aquarium by the Bay, the Walt Disney Museum and more.
+Another excellent option is the Go San Francisco All-Inclusive Pass, which includes over 25 attractions and Tours.
+You can get this pass for durations of 1, 2, 3, or 5 days.
+This pass includes a Hop-on Hop-off Bus and admission to the California Academy of Science, Madame Tussauds, The San Francisco Dungeon, the Exploratorium, a cruise, the Aquarium by the Bay, the Walt Disney Museum, and more.

 Getting Around San Francisco

-I don’t love driving in San Francisco and the parking is worse than the driving.
-If every car in San Francisco stopped moving at the same time there would not be enough parking places for them.
-Hotels in the city will charge something like $40 a day for parking in downtown.
-The public transportation is good and Uber is very readily available.
-You can get from the airport via BART (Bay Area Rapid Transit) to Market Street which makes staying in that area advantageous.
+I don’t love driving in San Francisco, and the parking is worse than the driving.
+If every car in San Francisco stopped moving at the same time, there would not be enough parking places for them.
+Hotels in the city charge around $40 a day for parking downtown.
+Public transportation is good, and Uber is readily available.
+You can travel from the airport via BART (Bay Area Rapid Transit) to Market Street, making staying in that area advantageous.

 Where to stay